cncf/glossary/content/en/cloud-computing.md

 ## What it is

 Cloud computing is a model that offers compute resources like CPU, network, and disk capabilities on-demand over the internet, allowing users to access and use computing power in a remote physical location.
-Cloud computing can be classified into public and private cloud depending on whether the cloud services are open to the outside.
+Cloud computing can be classified into private and public cloud depending on whether the cloud infrastructure is dedicated to an organization for exclusive use or shared for open public services.

 ## Problem it addresses